jqueuniet/netbox-go/apiv4_1/docs/Notification.md

 ### NewNotification

-`func NewNotification(id int32, url string, display string, objectType string, objectId int64, object interface{}, user BriefUser, created time.Time, eventType Event, ) *Notification`
+`func NewNotification(id int32, url string, objectType string, objectId int64, object interface{}, user BriefUser, eventType Event, ) *Notification`

 NewNotification instantiates a new Notification object This constructor will assign default values to properties that have it defined,